10 Things You Wish You Could Say to Your Mother-in-Law

 I know I'm not perfect.
 I know you wish I did certain things differently.
 And I know I may have inadvertently offended you from time to time.

 Don't just write me off as rude, selfish or ungrateful.
-Talk to me, not about me.
-Bring it up gently when we're alone and I promise you, I will be open to your feedback.
+If you have an issue with me, talk to me about it.
+Bring it up (politely) when we're alone and I promise you, I will be open to your feedback.
 Not only that, I will have so much more respect for you as a person.

-I know you think that you know better where everything should go because you're such a natural housekeeper and let's face it, you're just good at everything.
-But it's my house, even if it doesn't make sense to you.
+I know you think that you know better where everything should go because you're such a natural housekeeper, but it's my house, even if it doesn't make sense to you.
+I like it this way, so respect that.

 9. Accept me for who I am